The-Jonsey/streamdeckd/README.md

 ]
 ```

-So the outer array is the list of pages, the inner array is the list of button on that page, with the buttons going in a right to left order.
+The outer array is the list of pages, the inner array is the list of button on that page, with the buttons going in a right to left order.

 The `switch_page` is the action of the button, to switch the active page to the indicated page, in this case, 1.